medialab/xan/docs/cmd/search.md

     -s, --select <arg>       Select the columns to search.
 See 'xan select -h' for the full syntax.
+    -v, --invert-match       Select only rows that did not match -A, --all                Only return a row when ALL columns from the given selection match the desired pattern, instead of returning a row when ANY column matches.
-    -v, --invert-match       Select only rows that did not match -f, --flag <column>      If given, the command will not filter rows but will instead flag the found rows in a new column with given name.
+    -f, --flag <column>      If given, the command will not filter rows but will instead flag the found rows in a new column with given name.